 PRECAUTIONS: Before using sodium fluoride, tell your healthcare professional if you are allergic to it; or if you have any other allergies.
-This medication should not be used if you have certain medical conditions.
-Before using this medicine, consult your healthcare professional if you have: trouble swallowing (e.g., dysphagia).Tell your healthcare professional your medical history, especially of: kidney problems.Before using this medicine, tell your healthcare professional if you are pregnant.It is not known if this drug passes into breast milk.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor/dentist or pharmacist your medical history, especially of: mouth problems (e.g., sores, mucositis).Children may be more sensitive to the side effects of this drug, especially if this medication is swallowed.
+Watch children closely when they are using this medication to make sure that they do not swallow this medication.Before using this medicine, tell your healthcare professional if you are pregnant.It is not known if this drug passes into breast milk.
 Consult your healthcare professional before breast-feeding.

 DRUG INTERACTIONS: Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: nausea, vomiting, excess saliva, stomach pain, diarrhea, "coffee ground" vomit, burning sensation in the mouth or sore tongue.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.